Kangxi Emperor: Early reign

-Born on 4 May 1654 to the Shunzhi Emperor and Empress Xiaokangzhang in Jingren Palace, the Forbidden City, Beijing, the Kangxi Emperor was originally given the Chinese name Xuanye (玄燁 (Xuanye); Manchu transliteration: hiowan yei).
+Born on 4 May 1654 to the Shunzhi Emperor and Empress Xiaokangzhang in Jingren Palace, the Forbidden City, Beijing, the Kangxi Emperor was originally given the Chinese name Xuanye (玄燁 (Xuányè); Manchu transliteration: hiowan yei).
 He was enthroned at the age of seven (or eight by East Asian age reckoning), on 7 February 1661.
 (Note: Note that Xuanye was born in May 1654, and was therefore less than seven years old at the time.
 Both Spence 2002 and Oxnam 1975 (p.
 1) nonetheless claim that he was "seven years old."
 Dennerline 2002 (p.
 119) and Rawski 1998 (p.
 99) indicate that he was "not yet seven years old."
 Following East Asian age reckoning, Chinese documents concerning the succession say that Xuanye was eight sui (Oxnam 1975).)
 However, his era name "Kangxi", only started to be used on 18 February 1662, the first day of the following lunar year.

 Sinologist Herbert Giles, drawing on contemporary sources, described the Kangxi Emperor as "fairly tall and well proportioned, he loved all manly exercises, and devoted three months annually to hunting.
 Large bright eyes lighted up his face, which was pitted with smallpox."